roghed/convergence/README.md

 This program uses the UbuntuMono-Regular font which is distributed under the UBUNTU FONT LICENSE Version 1.0.

 For more information see the [Ubuntu Font License.txt](https://github.com/roghed/convergence/blob/master/Ubuntu%20Font%20License.txt) file provided with the project.

+## FreeType

+Portions of this software are copyright © 2006 The FreeType Project (www.freetype.org).
+All rights reserved.